The Magic School Bus Science Activities for Physics and Astronomy

 Forces and Motion

 Phoebe and her classmates find out that gravity pulls everything down.
 Your students test whether gravity makes heavier things fall faster than lighter ones.

 Ms. Frizzle's kids trap air in containers and discover that air is pushy stuff.
-Your kids explore how air pressure can hold up heavy objects.
+Your students explore how air pressure can hold up heavy objects.

 What a difference friction makes!
 When Ms. Frizzle's kids get off the Bus into the world of non-friction, they can't even walk.
 Your students can work in small groups to find how movement changes when there is more, and less, friction.